hhmgz/Minecraft-Nukkit-SPluginBase/README.md

 # SPluginBase
 A Nukkit plugin that eases the burden on developers.
 Including language API, commonly used expansion functions.

+**NOTICE:This project was originally published on account @hhm666, but now it is abandoned for some reasons.
+If it is updated, it will be published on this account.**

 [中文简介](README_chs.md)

 ## Example usage